Three people fishing at sunset from a boat in Fushimi Provincial Park.

 Nagagamisis Provincial Park

-This large northern lake is along a remote stretch of Hwy 631 between the communities of White River and Hornepayne.
-The campground at the southwest end of the lake is a popular place to fish for walleye, pike and perch.
+This large northern lake is along a remote stretch of Highway 631 between the communities of White River and Hornepayne.
+The campground located at the southwest end of the lake is a popular spot for fishing walleye, pike and perch.

 Location: Algoma